sathish20pandian/M2_Embedded_Meeting-Hall-Temperature-Regulating-System/1_Requirements/Readme.md

 ## Features

-- The System will sense is members in the meeting hall are seated or not.
+- The System will sense whether the seats in the meeting hall is occupied or not.
-- The user who is regulating the sytem of the meeting hall has the access to modify the temperature in the meeting hall on the basis of members available.
+- The user who is regulating the system of the meeting hall has the access to modify the temperature in the meeting hall on the basis of members available.
 - As per the count of members in the meeting hall, Heater will generate the heat accordingly.
-- It is best for cold Countries for heat control and for normal countries it can be used as both increasing or decreasing the heatness or coldness.
+- It is best for cold countries for heat control and for normal countries it can be used as both increasing or decreasing the heatness or coldness.
 - Low cost instalzation and can be redesigned according to the needs.
 - simulation and prototypical Approach can be processed.